ENVS-Data-Literacy/Statistical-Models/README.md

-# Statistical-Models
+# Basic Statistical Models

 A general homework set covering correlation, regression, and analysis of variance.